alephium/www/src/content/news/builders-uncut-ulam-labs-2b0a5b833d45/index.md

 _This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_

-Here, we have a conversation with with Lukasz about <a href="https://ulam.io/" data-href="https://ulam.io/">Ulam Labs</a>, a company devoted to full-cycle software development, focusing on fintech and which started offering an auditing service to Alephium projects.
+Here, we have a conversation with with Lukasz about <a href="https://ulam.io/" >Ulam Labs</a>, a company devoted to full-cycle software development, focusing on fintech and which started offering an auditing service to Alephium projects.
 Find the full (slightly edited) transcript below if you prefer reading.

 `video: https://www.youtube.com/watch?v=F2iH-M23CHE`